A Day in the Life - Allison

-I work as a manager in our Leadership and Execution practice.
+I work as a manager in our Strategy & Operations practice.
 I focus on change management projects and projects involving transformation, communications, or training.
 I also get to be a career manager to other employees, participate in hiring interviews, and work with the sales team on change management project proposals.

 One thing that I love about my job and change management in general is that no two days are exactly alike.
 I get to work on a variety of projects that all look and feel different from each other.
 Even though the content is diverse, my contributions usually follow a similar structure, regardless of the project: